 This article was posted on the James Sallis Web Pages in March 1999.
-An earlier version was published as ‘Memories of Things Past and Yet to Come: James Sallis, Allusionism, and Play’ in Crime Time 2.4 (1999), pp. 132-40.
+An earlier draft was published as ‘Memories of Things Past and Yet to Come: James Sallis, Allusionism, and Play’ in Crime Time 2.4 (1999), pp. 132-40.

 A new beginning, then, for the archetype of the world-weary detective, dusted off and reinvented – evolved, if you will – for his most recent venture as reluctant investigative protagonist.
 Yoked to an excess of cultural baggage, he boldly enters the maze of mean streets so expertly mapped by his brothers and sisters before him.
 As for his creator – himself cautiously venturing into a labyrinth of bifurcating paths – an endless series of decisions to make: Setting.
 Era.
 Nationality.
 Race.
 Profession.
 History.
 A stream of signs to endow the fictitious being with enough little hooks for the reader to complete the process of creation.
 A hazy picture, then.
 Something that will have to take on a clearer focus as the narrative progresses and the adventurer nears the grail of self-knowledge.
 If indeed that ever proves to be the case, for already his creator seems inclined to condemn the poor man to a Sisyphean cycle of repetition.

 I lived without personal identity, slipping in and out of roles and temporary lives as easily, and as readily, as others change clothing.

 — James Sallis, Death Will Have Your Eyes